glyphr-studio/Glyphr-Studio-2/dev/README.md

 It is used by *./app/main.js* to build **Glyphr_Studio_v2.htm** which acts as a preview for the whole App.

-It is also used by *./app/test.js* to build **Glyphr_Studio_v2.test.htm**.
-Basic modules that can have automated tests are tested through this framework.
-For each *file.js* there should be a *file.test.js* that feeds into the results shown there.
-For more interactive code that can't be tested in an automated way, like UI Controls, there should be individual *control.test.htm* files alongside the main *control.js* file in their respective directories.

-All code should have tests!
+Testing has been set up using Jasmine, and can be run by doing `npm test`.
+Tests are stored as `-.test.js` next to the file they test, not in the `spec` directory as is common with Jasmine.
+All files with this suffix will be included in the test pass.

 # The Glyph Element Hierarchy

  Our data structure is roughly hierarchical:

     Glyph
     ┣━ Component Instance
     ┗━ Shape
       ┣━ Poly Segment
       ┃ ┗━ Segment
       ┗━ Path
         ┗━ Path Point
           ┗━ Control Point
             ┗━ Coord

 Though there is also **XY Point** type for simple coordinates.
 Additionally, there is also the **HKern** type, used to represent class-based kern information.